DBraun/TD-Faust/README.md

 2. Install Xcode.
 3. [Install CMake](https://cmake.org/download/) and confirm that it's installed by running `cmake --version` in Terminal.
 4. Install [Python 3.9 universal2](https://www.python.org/downloads/release/python-3910/) and confirm it's in your system PATH.
+5. Install requirements with [brew](http://brew.sh/): `brew install autoconf autogen automake flac libogg libtool libvorbis opus mpg123 pkg-config`
+6. In a Terminal window, navigate to `thirdparty/libsndfile` and run `sh download_libfaust.sh`.
-5. In a Terminal window, navigate to the root of this repository and run `sh build_macos.sh`.
-If you have an Apple Silicon CPU, it will build TD-Faust to be compatible with the [Apple Silicon TouchDesigner builds](https://derivative.ca/download/archive).
-If you want to build for `x86_64` despite this, you can adjust `build_macos.sh`.
+7. In a Terminal window, navigate to the root of this repository and run `sh build_macos.sh`.
-6. Open `TD-Faust.toe`
+8. Open `TD-Faust.toe`

 ## Tutorial